WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 We ran a fork of the base Common Ground component, that means that we copied the code of the original project into a new repository.
 By doing so we made sure we have all the necessities for our component, including security and compliance with international standards.

 ## Spinning up your component
-Before we can spin up our component we must first get a local copy from our repository, we can either do this through the command line (example here) or use a Git client.
+Before we can spin up our component we must first get a local copy from our repository, we can either do this through the command line  or use a Git client.

 For this example we're going to use GitKraken but you can use any tool you like, feel free to skip this part if you are already familiar with setting up a local clone of your repository.